GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 ---
 title: Getting started with Trust Tokens
-subhead: A new API proposal that provides an alternative to passive tracking to combat fraud and distinguish bots from real humans.
+subhead: Trust Tokens is a new API to help combat fraud and distinguish bots from real humans, without passive tracking.
 authors:
   - samdutton
 date: 2020-06-22